 The lack of accurate nociception monitoring during surgery may lead to administering inadequate doses of analgesics.
-Opioids are widely used as intraoperative antinociceptive agents.
+Intraoperative opioids analgesics are widely used as antinociceptive agents.
 However, administering an insufficient dose of opioids may lead to abnormal recovery, delayed hospital discharge, and in some cases, chronic postoperative pain (CPOP).
 On the other hand, administering too much opioids may cause nausea, vomiting, and life-threatening respiratory depression10.

 When nociception monitoring is more accurate, such complications could be avoided.
 Currently, up to 75% of patients experience moderate to severe pain immediately after surgery4.
 This increases risk of hemodynamic instability, debilitated wound healing and the development of persistent pain that may lead to reduced mobility11.
 Specifically, one meta-analysis revealed that 57% and 47% of thoracic surgery patients experience pain that lasts for 3 and 6 months respectively12.
 In addition, it is worth noting that nociceptive stimulation has been demonstrated to be partially responsible for this thoracic pain response7.